Memgraph logo

 This query will remove the specified existence constraint.

-To find out more about the built-in algorithms in Memgraph, take a look at the reference guide.
+To find out more about the built-in algorithms in Memgraph, take a look at the built-in graph algorithms.

 RETURN *;

-This query will find all paths of length up to 10 between nodes c1 and c2.
+This query will find the shortest path of length up to 10 between nodes c1 and c2.

 Weighted Shortest Path